 This shows that digital technologies seem to lead to a more service-oriented world.
 In a time where digital products struggle with having a real USP compared to their competitors, service and UX are, more and more, becoming THE most important selling proposition.

 Khalid Imran, Head of Testing at Tieto says on LinkedIn: “The goal earlier was just to move from manual to a computerized way.
 The goal that Digitalization brings is to improve the operational efficiency (inside facing) of the company and improve the customer experience (outside facing).”
 He also emphasises that customer experience is crucial in the new digital world.

 Some years ago, the goal of testing was to check for defects and bugs while it’s more complex nowadays – because you have to check the customer experience.
 This gets even more important when you realise that your competitor is just one click away.

 This means that, besides quality assurance, there’s another aspect that’s becoming bigger and bigger in the field of testing – the user experience of your product.

-Everything is Agile - Why We Need Innovative Testing Solutions
+Everything is Agile – The Importance of Testing Innovation

 A few years ago, a new software development process started to spread around the world – the agile model, which is especially known for its flexibility and speed.
 An Adaptavist-study shows that 80% of all software organisations already practise agile development and 65% practise continuous delivery.
 So, agile seems to be the best solution for most companies – but why?